mouseless/learn-nuxt/migrations.md

 ### env files

-By adding enverioment files, you can export these files during build and use your constant values during build or runtime.
+By adding environment files, you can export these files during build and use your constant values during build or runtime.

 `npx nuxi dev --dotenv .env.local`